jonshiach/graphics-notes/_sources/_pages/09_Normal_mapping.md

 const normalMap = loadTexture(gl, "assets/crate_normal.png");
 ```

-And add the following asfter we bind the crate texture in the `render()` function.
+And add the following after we bind the crate texture in the `render()` function.

 ```javascript
 // Bind normal map